AnAs101AlAa/NetworksProject/README.md

 ✔ **Log visualization for debugging**

 ## 🚀 Usage
-You can tweak the simulation settings to test different scenarios and analyze the performance of Go-Back-N in various network conditions.
+You can take this code and tweak it to test different error loads, different data framing algorithms and such. code is written in OOP format so you can add or remove from it more easily independant of GBN functionality.

 ## 🤝 Contributions
-Feel free to submit **issues** or **pull requests** to improve the simulation.

-## 📄 License
-This project is licensed under the **MIT License**.

-## 📩 Contact
-For questions or collaboration, reach out via [your.email@example.com](mailto:your.email@example.com).
+Lots of thanks to omar elshreef for helping in code writing, testing, and simulation optimization.